-1. Section 3.3.4 has been modified to indicate that each assumption selected by the actuary should be individually reasonable and consistent with the other assumptions selected by the actuary, in accordance with ASOP Nos.
-27 and 35.

-- 2. Section 3.3.4(b) has been modified to indicate that, unless another assumption is clearly warranted by the facts and circumstances, the actuary should select a mortality table with adjustments to reflect expected mortality improvement before and after the measurement date that, in the actuary's professional judgment, reasonably reflects the expected mortality experience of similarly situated individuals. - 3.
-Section 3.3.5 has been modified to indicate that the actuary should not determine a life expectancy from the chosen mortality table and then compute the value of an annuity certain for a term equal to that life expectancy, as it may produce materially inaccurate results. - 4.
-Section 4.4 requires disclosure of a brief description of the rationale for selection of assumptions and allocation methods.
+- 1. Section 3.3.4 of the exposure draft has been modified to indicate that each assumption selected by the actuary should be individually reasonable and consistent with every other assumption selected by the actuary, in accordance with ASOP Nos.
+27 and 35. - 2.
+Section 3.3.4(b) of the exposure draft has been modified to indicate that, unless another assumption is clearly warranted by the facts and circumstances, the actuary should select a mortality table with adjustments to reflect expected mortality improvement before and after the measurement date that, in the actuary's professional judgment, reasonably reflects the expected mortality experience of similarly situated individuals.
+In addition, the section has been modified to indicate that assuming a 100% probability of death at a single age and zero at all other ages generally is not an appropriate assumption. - 3.
+Section 4.4 requires disclosure of the rationale for selection of assumptions and allocation methods. - 4.
+Section 3.3.5 of the exposure draft has been modified to state that the actuary should be aware that the valuation process as described in this section produces a different result than the process of determining a life expectancy from the chosen mortality table and then computing the value of an annuity certain for a term equal to that life expectancy.